LilyIp84/Getting_and_Cleaning_Data/codebook.md

 activityLabel = activity labels

+allLabels = combined training and test labels with descriptive activity names

+allSubjects = combined training adn test subjects with descriptive activity names

 allObservations = joined dataset between test and training data filtered to contain only mean and standard deviation

+tidy = tidy data set with the average of each variable for each activity and each subject.